ghc-proposals/ghc-proposals/proposals/0000-unlifted-datatypes.rst

 proved insufficient for encoding invariants for efficient code generation.

 This proposal consciously left out further work like a new specification for **levity polymorphism**.
-Every data type polymorphic over lifted types can potentially be reused for unlifted, boxed data types!
-And functions can be levity polymorphic, too.
+Similar to data types, functions can be levity polymorphic, too.
 There's
 `#15532 <https://gitlab.haskell.org/ghc/ghc/issues/15532>`_,
 which wants to weaken the restrictions we have in place for runtime-rep polymorphism.